iatenine/MicroState/README.md

 ## Getting Started

-To enable, MicroState, add a copy of [MicroState.js](https://github.com/iatenine/MicroState/blob/main/assets/js/MicroState.js) to your project (no CDN available at this time):

 General usage of MicroState is as follows:

+1. Enable MicroState in your project by adding a copy of [MicroState.js](https://github.com/iatenine/MicroState/blob/main/assets/js/MicroState.js) (no CDN available at this time)
-1. Create components using Tuvalu
+2. Create Tuvalu components
-2. Initialize Palau to inject components within their mount points and set an initial page state
+3. Initialize Palau to inject components to their mount points and set an initial page state
-3. Use Palau.putState() anytime page state needs to be updated
+4. Use Palau.putState() anytime page state needs to be updated

 ## Tuvalu